woleet/woleet-backendkit/README.md

 ## Prerequisites

-To install the NodeJS server, you will need:
+To install the Node.js server, you will need:
 * a web domain (eg. mycompany.com) used to expose the public endpoints of the backend kit API
 * a valid (not self signed) TLS certificate (and its associated key) associated to the web domain

-NodeJS needs to be installed on your system.
+Node.js needs to be installed on your system.
-To run the NodeJS server into a Docker container, you also need to install Docker on your system.
+To run the Node.js server into a Docker container, you also need to install Docker on your system.

 ## Install the server